Ford Thunderbird (tenth generation): Model year changes and design

 For the 1991 model year, Ford reintroduced a V8 option with the 5.0L V8, which included a sports suspension package.
 The engine was used through the 1993 model year and was rated at 200 hp at 4,000 rpm and 275 lbft of torque at 3,000 rpm; gains of 45 hp and 10 lbft of torque respectively over the 1988 Thunderbird.
 Like the standard 3.8 L V6, the V8 was only mated to the AOD 4-speed automatic transmission.
-On the television program MotorWeek in a review of the 1991 Thunderbird and similar Mercury Cougar, a road test of a V8-equipped Thunderbird revealed that the car could accelerate from 0 to 60 mph in 9.2 seconds; approximately two seconds faster than a standard V6 Thunderbird but about two seconds slower than a Super Coupe.
+On the television program MotorWeek in a review of the 1991 Thunderbird and similar Mercury Cougar, a road test of a V8-equipped Thunderbird revealed that the car could accelerate from 0 to 60 mph (97 km/h) in 9.2 seconds; approximately two seconds faster than a standard V6 Thunderbird, but about two seconds slower than a Super Coupe.

 For 1992, the Thunderbird received its first styling update with a reshaped decklid featuring new LED illuminated tail lamp units.
 This was the first time LEDs were used in the taillights of a production car.
 A V8 Sport model was offered for this year only featuring the Super Coupe front fascia with fog lamps, lower body accent stripes and an upgraded suspension and handling package.
 For 1993, all Thunderbirds used the Super Coupe front fascia.